 - Welfare and Community Groups

 Information on each service can be found below or on their individual page.

-(1) One Day CPD Accredited Training (Face to Face): Male Victims of Domestic Abuse
+(1) CPD Accredited Training for Organisations: Male Victims of Domestic Abuse

 First class CPD accredited face to face training for professionals, practitioners, organisations, agencies and employers on how to best support male victims of domestic abuse.

 The training has been created and is delivered by qualified sector leading professionals (IDVAs and Domestic Abuse Service Managers).
 It has been academically peer reviewed by the UK’s leading experts as well as male survivors.
 The charity has been delivering training on recognising and responding to male victims for over 10 years.

 It is created particularly for Police forces, local authorities, GP consortia, housing associations or third sector/voluntary organisations wishing to improve how they support male victims of domestic abuse.
 It is aimed at building on existing basic knowledge and is also ideal for those who want to create a service.

 Format: The course is currently in two bite-sized modules (three hours each) and delivered via Zoom (or other platform if hosted by the client) and ideally aimed at up to 30 delegates.
 It is delivered over two different mornings or two different afternoons (or a combination) to reduce time away from the workplace and will be offered face to face again in the near future (including at an organisation’s workplace).

 In the near future, the trainer-led training will be also be available face to face (including at an organisation’s workplace in a Covid secure environment).
 The cost is the same as online (bar any accommodation/travel costs), however, the training will be over one day instead of two morning or afternoons.
 Ideally aimed at up to 25-30 delegates.
 Reduced rates are offered to Charities.
 Please contact us.